ivukotic/v4A/README.md

 ### On an VM, bare metal

-Any version you pick will work fine since we need only the basic functionality.
-Instructions on how to install it are [here](https://varnish-cache.org/docs/trunk/installation/index.html).
+Preferred version is 8.0.
+Instructions on how to install it are [here](https://vinyl-cache.org/releases/index.html).
 To start it execute these commands:

 ```bash